johannesbook/fuel-guage/README.md

 resistors in series with your battery, which ruins operation if the device for instance needs to do a radio burst.

 I did this as a simple measurement shield for Arudino Uno, the schematics and layout is in this GitHub repository, together with the Arduino firmware.

+Project status
+---
+Tested and verified rev B of the schematics, works excellent.
+A lot of improvements remains (see below), but at least first shot is working now.

 Current features
 ----